Please screenshot this page and send it to info@mim-essay.com

 Columbia MBA interviews are by invitation only and cannot be requested.
 The Admissions Office will contact you if you are selected for an interview.

-Is the Columbia MBA Right for You?
+Is Columbia MBA worth it?

 The Columbia MBA stands out because of its strong academics, New York City location, and close industry connections.
 Students learn from experienced professors, meet business leaders often, and get real exposure to top companies.